El Centro Legal Projects

 Verify your attorney’s license

-CRS has partnered with Legal Aid at Work and the Black Worker Center (BWC) to establish this once-a-month employment law clinic serving low-wage workers and members of the BWC.
+CRS has partnered with Legal Aid at Work and the Black Worker Center (BWC) to establish this once-a-month employment law project serving low-wage workers and members of the BWC.
 Student volunteers will act as student-counselors who will interview clients one-on-one, discuss the clients’ legal issues with a supervising attorney, and then provide the clients with their rights and legal options.
-This clinic is available only to 2Ls and 3Ls through a separate application.
-This clinic is only available to 2Ls and 3Ls through a separate application.
+This project is available only to 2Ls and 3Ls through a separate application.
+This project is only available to 2Ls and 3Ls through a separate application.
 Please email the co-chairs listed below for more information..

 Community Partners: